Fragtality/PilotsDeck/README.md

 <br/><br/><br/>

 **Switch Guarded**:<br/>
 This Option enables an additional Command to be run when the Keypad/Dial is pressed.
-You need to specifiy an **Guard Address** which is checked for the **Guard Value** if the Guard is active.
+You need to specify an **Guard Address** which is checked for the **Guard Value** if the Guard is active.
 When the Guard is active, the **Guard Command** will be executed (otherwise the normal Main Command).<br/>
 You can specify a Comparison for the Guard Value.<br/><br/>

 While the Guard is active a dedicated **Guard Image** is drawn *on Top* of the current Content - so if the Image has transparent Parts, the underlying Content can be seen.<br/>